 Time to detox!

 Spring clean your way to a smoke-free start.
 Do a complete detox of your health and your home.
-Try to eat healthy; include more fresh fruits, green vegetables, lean protein and whole grains in your diet.
+Try to eat healthily; include more fresh fruits, green vegetables, lean protein and whole grains in your diet.
 Avoid alcohol and cut back on caffeine.
 Get moving with whatever form of exercise you prefer.
-Stay hydrated with healthy fluids and make sure you’re getting enough sleep and are well rested.
+Stay hydrated with healthy fluids and make sure you’re getting enough sleep and are well-rested.
 Spring clean your home, car and immediate surroundings to get rid of anything that reminds you of smoking.
 Surround yourself with people you care about, who will stay with you on this journey.

 Nicotex.
 We believe you can.